temps/OilRigSim/docs/design_overview.md

    - Build the game for the target platform(s) and distribute.

 This outline should help you get started.
 As development progresses, create additional documentation for specific systems, assets, and scripts.
+See `features.md` in this directory for a summary of planned gameplay features.